samboy/ChessVariantResearch/README.md

 ```

 The only fields we will look at are the first one (the search depth, in
-plies), the second one (how strong White’s advantage is, in centipawns; when
+plies), the second one (how strong the current player’s advantage is, in
-Black is ahead, this is a negative number), and the fields showing the
+centipawns; when the other player is ahead, this is a negative number),
-move on the right hand side.
+and the fields showing the move on the right hand side.

 Fairy Stockfish thinks 1. d4 and 1. e4 are White’s strongest moves,
 which is consistent with classical Chess theory.
 1. c4 is almost as